 - Quadriplegia: This condition affects both arms and legs.

 Patients with paralysis can’t move the affected parts of their body.
 Depending on where the damage occurs, paralysis can also produce a sensory loss.
 Sudden paralysis can occur due to strokes and spinal cord injuries.
-Other signs and symptoms of paralysis may include abnormal muscle cramps, numbness or tingling in the arms and legs, stiffness, muscle weakness, involuntary spasms, loss of muscle control and movement, etc. Paralysis also affects other bodily functions like breathing and heart rate.
-Depending on the type of paralysis, patients may produce complications like (Hasin, Hasan, Islam, Hossain, & Musa, 2018):
+Other signs and symptoms of paralysis may include abnormal muscle cramps, numbness or tingling in the arms and legs, stiffness, muscle weakness, involuntary spasms, loss of muscle control and movement, etc. Paralysis also affects other bodily functions such as breathing and heart rate.
+Depending on the type of paralysis, patients may produce complications such as (Hasin, Hasan, Islam, Hossain, & Musa, 2018):

 - Labored breathing, coughing, and risk of pneumonia